gaehlerm/SoftwareEngineering/README.md

 Or if you wirte a book like this one.
 It is writen in Markdown and version controlled with git.
 This makes it easy to cooperate with reviewers and at the same time I always have a safety net when I screwed up some of my text.

+### Copilot

+// is here the location to write about Merge (Pull) Requests?
+Seems like Copilot can help here as well, https://youtu.be/8_0DJ9FOlOM?t=559

 ## Command line

 The most common command line software is the shell used on Unix systems.
 However, the Windows based PowerShell is a viable alternative.
 For many purposes python or other scripting languages can be used.